Information about COVID-19

 - Link to patterns: https://threerivershospital.net/covid-19-information/pattern/

 - Keep your appointments at our clinic, Three Rivers Family Medicine.
-Most visits are currently conducted using telemedicine, but some in-person appointments are available as needed.
-More information about how the clinic is prepared for COVID-19 can be found on their website.
+Some visits are conducted using telemedicine, but in-person appointments are available as needed.
+More information about how the clinic is prepared for COVID-19 can be found on their website linked above.

 - PO Box 455, Brewster WA 98812